Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 These actions are typically carried out by a Second-Stage Boot Loader (SSBL) that only enters into action when performing an update.
 Using a SSBL is better than having an application on to do this work because this can cause issues:
 - if there is a RTOS, the application runs as a thread in the RTOS concurrently with other applications that can mess with the update process.
-Since the SSBL is not a RTOS program it doesn't have concurrent code running alongside it and can do this operations safely
+Since the SSBL is not a RTOS program it doesn't have concurrent code running alongside it and can do this operations safely.
-- need to relocate the IVT to run the new application
+- need to relocate the IVT to run the new application.

 What does th SSBL do exactly?
 - determine which is the current application and branch to it at the start (their location is usually kept in a table of contents)